-- 1. a short textual description of the classes (tables) - 2. a data model (also called E/R diagram or Entity/Relationship model) - 3. a data dictionary with details of each field - 4. the contents of some existing tables - 5. the contents of existing screens
+- 1. a short explanation of each of the data classes (tables) - 2. a data model (also called E/R diagram or Entity/Relationship model) - 3. a data dictionary with details of each field, data volume, etc. - 4. the contents of some existing tables - 5. the contents of existing screens